 Small independent businesses are a major driver of Vancouver’s local economy.
 Humble mom-and-pop shops often have far more economic impact than what immediately meets the eye.
 Kam Wai is no different.
 It sources much of its supplies of meats, vegetables, ingredients and packaging from within a few blocks, and makes use of local production facilities.
 The traditional, handmade nature of their frozen dim sum means that Kam Wai employs and sustains more workers than your average food retailer.

-Successful succession of legacy businesses is key to the upholding of the culture of Chinatown and Strathcona.
+Successful succession of legacy businesses is key to the upholding of culture.
 With son and daughter choosing to build on the accomplishments of mom and dad, Kam Wai continues the culinary heritage of dim sum enjoyed day and night, joong / zhong zi at Dragon Boat Festival, and Chinese New Year foods.
 Their renovated space allows them to experiment with expanded menu options and food traditions representing the family’s Cantonese, Taiwanese and Chinese-Canadian heritages.

 William and Susan were committed to staying in Chinatown as an independent family business, to grow the Kam Wai brand, and to continue serving community.
 We supported them in their decision-making around visioning, business planning, design, contractor selection, permitting and financing.
-The renovations are the most visible outcome, but it represents working closely with the Liu family for the past two years to help them imagine a thriving and sustainable future in Chinatown.
+The renovations are the most visible outcome, but it represents working closely with the Liu family for two years to help them imagine a thriving future.
 We believe that through this kind of support, the decline of community-serving businesses can be challenged.

 Following the success with Kam Wai Dim Sum and the Kong Chow Society, we want to see more community-serving businesses and non-profit landlords take benefit from our support program.
 The story of William and Susan Liu has been an inspiration for many other (aspiring) entrepreneurs.
 We are currently working with several business owners and Chinese societies, and in the process of renovating and repurposing affordable retail spaces for the kind of businesses that the community hopes to retain and see more of.